What do foster and adoptive parents do?

 How do I become a foster or adoptive parent?

 You can become certified as a foster or adoptive parent through Walden Family Services by attending an orientation and free training classes, and successfully completing a home inspection and background check to ensure that you and your home meet child safety requirements.
 You also participate in an assessment of your home and parenting abilities, commonly referred to as a home study.
 The home study is used to introduce you to county social workers who help to match you with children in care.
 Additional requirements may apply.

 What are the requirements for becoming a foster or adoptive parent?

 - Walden requires parents to be at least 21 years of age, and in good physical and mental health.
 Many people become foster parents when they are retired or their children are grown.

-- Parents who are single or married, straight or LGBT are welcome.
+- Parents who are single or married, straight or LGBTQ are welcome.
 All parents living in the home must attend all training sessions and complete the certification process.

 - Foster parents must have sufficient income to meet their own current living expenses prior to becoming certified.
 Adoptive parents must also have sufficient income to meet the financial responsibilities of the child/ren you are looking to adopt.

 - You can be a renter or homeowners, as long as you have at least two bedrooms.

 - Working parents can make arrangements for children to be supervised by an individual daycare provider, before or after school program, or a fingerprinted individual over the age of 18 (sometimes 21) while they are at work.